Posysaev/BADERvsOS/README.md

 TODO:
 1. quick_check analyses only single valence compounds
 2. The script which analysis structures by calculating coordination numbers, cures from duplicates, make sure that each atom has anion-cation bond
+3. Calculation of oxidation states in mixed-valence compounds.

 If you have any question, please write to posysaev.sergey@gmail.com